voteliquid/blog/_posts/2017-04-12-liquid-democracy-and-a-free-political-economy.md

 The 114th Congress introduced over 10,000 bills in its two year session.
 Since each can be supported or opposed, that means `2 ^ 10000` (`10 ^ 3000`) possibilities.

-And yet for all but the five hundred members of Congress, our vote is basically red or blue, every two years.
+And yet our vote is limited to basically red or blue, every two years.

-Our current democracy reflects the constraints of [the time it was developed](/2017/02/09/why-hasnt-voting-changed/).
-But our modern age appears to rapidly outpace our government's capacity to respond.
+Our current democracy reflects the constraints of [the time it was developed](/2017/02/09/why-hasnt-voting-changed/), but our modern age appears to rapidly outpace our government's capacity to respond.

 ### Liquid democracy lifts these restrictions